KarimEbrahemAbdelaziz/EducationManagementSystem/README.md

   - More to be add Soon.

 Issues :
-  - Can't write data to file. ( data written in files cause problems so it's works only in the data in files write now, i'll give more time to solve it )
+  - Can't write data to file. ( data written in files cause problems so it's works only in the data in files now, i'll give more time to solve it )
   - Not commented code.
   - Bad structure and code formate.